WMXZ-EU/MTP_t4/README.md

  - install LittleFS from https://github.com/PaulStoffregen/LittleFS

  ## Known Issues
-  - move of multiple files cross different storages will block MTP
+  - move of multiple files cross different MTP-disks will block MTP
-  - moving files within storage should work
-  - moving single files cross different storages should work (if files can be opened and read)
+  - moving single files cross different MTP-disks should work  but needs more testing (if files can be opened and read)
   - only LittlteFS_RAM implemented and tested
-  - directories can conly be deleted if empty

  ## ToBeDone
  - copying files